ZGCDDoo/ctint-science/README.rst

 * NMAT : The number of matsubara frequencies
 * NTAU : The discretization in imaginary time.
 Should be at least 1000
 * UPDATESMEAS : The number of updates bewteen each measure
-* Thermalization : The number of UPDATESMEAS for the thermalization, i.e , do UPDATESMEAS*THERMALIZATION updates before measuring
+* THERMALIZATION : The number of UPDATESMEAS for the thermalization, i.e , do UPDATESMEAS*THERMALIZATION updates before measuring
 * TOTALNMEAS : The number of measures
 * CLEANUPDATE : The number of UPDATESMEAS before a cleanupdate
 * delta : Value for the auxiliary Ising Spins